parse-community/parse-server-fs-adapter/README.md

     "module": "@parse/fs-files-adapter",
     "options": {
       "filesSubDirectory": "my/files/folder" // optional
-      "secretKey: 'someKey' //optional, but mandatory if you want to encrypt files }
+      "fileKey: 'someKey' //optional, but mandatory if you want to encrypt files }
   }
 }